 Several species of the genus Passiflora have evidence of their anxiolytic and sedative activity, as they have effects on the central nervous system (LEAL et al, 2016).
-Passiflora incarnata has anxiolytic, sedative, and muscle-relaxing properties in humans (GRUNDMANN et al, 2008), and these effects are also reproduced in dogs and cats (OZAKI & DUARTE, 2006, NOGUEIRA et al, 2010; SILVA, 2019).
+Passiflora incarnata, has anxiolytic, sedative and muscle-relaxing properties in humans (GRUNDMANN et al, 2008), and these effects are also reproduced in dogs and cats (OZAKI & DUARTE, 2006, NOGUEIRA et al, 2010; SILVA, 2019).

-The mechanism of action of P. incarnata has not been fully elucidated.
-However, its action on GABA A and GABA B receptors has already been demonstrated.
-Diazepam enhances the action of gamma-aminobutyric acid (GABA), the most important inhibitor of neurotransmission in the brain (BRASIL et al, 2013).
 To reduce side effects caused by allopathy, herbal products are already on the veterinary market (OZAKI & DUARTE, 2006), and the use of phytotherapy in behavioral disorders in dogs has been associated with environmental and educational therapy (LANDSBERG et al, 2004).
 In addition, the benefits gained from the use of medicinal plants are evident, their effectiveness associated with low toxicity and side effects demonstrate a remarkable cost / benefit ratio (OZAKI & DUARTE, 2006).

-Herbal medicines have been progressively year after year at expressive rates, however, the sustainability of herbal medicine depends, among others factors, on maintaining a minimum quality of products.
+Herbal medicines have been growing progressively year after year at expressive rates, however, the sustainability of herbal medicine depends, among other factors, on maintaining a minimum quality of products.
 In this sense, adequate quality control of this type of product is essential to minimize any possible health risk for the consumer.
-Several studies are evaluating the quality of Passiflora spp., where the vast majority of them have focused on determining the phytochemical contents, as well as the presence of microbiological contaminants (REHWALD et al, 1994; ROMANI et al, 1999; SHUAYPROM et al, 2016; PASSARINHO et al, 2018; SEPÚLVEDA et al, 2018; SILVA et al, 2019).
+Several studies have evaluated the quality of Passiflora spp., where the vast majority of them have focused on determining the phytochemical contents, as well as the presence of microbiological contaminants (REHWALD et al, 1994; ROMANI et al, 1999; SHUAYPROM et al, 2016; PASSARINHO et al, 2018; SEPÚLVEDA et al, 2018; SILVA et al, 2019).
 Thus, it is important to evaluate complementary methodologies that can be associated with those already described to assess quality control through the pharmacological efficacy of products based on Passiflora.

-Our study aims to evaluate the use of Elevated Plus-Maze and Hole Board test in rats as an analytical methodology for quality control of anxiolytic medicines based on Passiflora incarnata.
-As described in the package insert, Passiflora has its application in the treatment of individuals with mild anxiety.
-As a result, we verified whether artifacts commonly used for the assessment of neurobehavioral tests could be used for the quality control of herbal medicines (BRASIL et al, 2013).
+Our study aims to evaluate the use of Elevated Plus-Maze and Hole Board test in rats as an analytical methodology for quality control of anxiolytic drugs based on Passiflora incarnata.